Saint Michael's College: Campus

 The college consists of two campuses, the Main (also called South) and the North.

+Founder's Hall Cupula, post-restoration and re-installation on campus.

 The main campus is the original and largest, with most of the classrooms, administration buildings, and residence halls.
 The Quad is anchored by Durick Library to the west and the Chapel of Saint Michael the Archangel to the east.
 The three academic halls, Cheray Hall, Jeanmarie Hall, and Saint Edmund's Hall, along with the McCarthy Arts Center line the Quad to the south.
 The Alliot Student Center and the four underclass residence halls wall the Quad on the north.

 Sustainability

 Saint Michael's has taken many steps towards sustainability over the years.
 It was named the first fair trade school in Vermont.
 Along with the initiatives in the cafeteria, Saint Michael's has an organic garden that started in 2008 and has grown into a huge project for students and faculty alike.
 The garden utilizes student volunteers through the Mobilization of Volunteer Efforts (MOVE) program and also works with summer interns and crew members to prepare the vegetables for Farm Stands that run from mid-summer through the beginning of fall.
 The school also provides a free CCTA (Chittenden County Transportation Authority Bus Route) commuter pass to all students, staff, and faculty.
 To improve water conservation, dual-flush handles for toilets have begun to be installed in various buildings around campus.
 All campus showerheads and sink aerators are low-flow.
 Saint Michael's College also took the St. Francis Pledge, a promise, and commitment by Catholic individuals, families, parishes, organizations, and institutions to live their faith by protecting the environment and advocating on behalf of people in poverty who face the harshest impacts of global climate change.
 As part of the college's ban on bottled water, the Office of Sustainability has installed several water bottle fill stations throughout campus, allowing students to more easily use their reusable water bottles.